Advanced Search Module

 Horse Pens 40

-The rock fields of Horse Pens 40 are a fascinating place to visit.
-The best times to visit are surely spring and fall migration, when the elevation of the site turns the mountain into a notable migrant trap.
-The ridges are productive for hawk migration from September through November.
-Do not neglect to bird the farm and field habitat along US 231 and Ct.
-Clair County 35 while in the area.
+The boulder fields of Horse Pens 40 are a fascinating place to visit, at any time of year.
+The best times for birding are surely during spring and fall migration, when the elevation of the site turns the mountain into a notable migrant trap.
+The ridg …

 Logan Martin Dam

-Logan Martin Dam is reached by an easy, 20-minute drive from I-20 in Pell City.
-The dam is notable for being one of the premier locations in the state for viewing wading birds, particularly Black-crowned Night Herons.
-It is also reliable for year-round sightings of Bald Eagles.
+Logan Martin Dam is notable for being one of the premier locations in the state for viewing wading birds, particularly Black-crowned Night Herons.
+Waders in large numbers are attracted to the rough water just below the dam, where an abundance of fish …